ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 URI of the oblivious relay resource, a header field containing the content type (see ({{iana-req}}), and the encapsulated request as the request content.
 In the request to the oblivious relay resource, clients MAY include additional fields.
-However, additional fields MUST be independent of the Encapsulated Request and MUST be fields that the oblivious relay resource will remove before forwarding the encapsulated request towards the target, such as the Connection or Proxy-Authorization header fields {{HTTP}}.
+However, additional fields MUST be independent of the encapsulated request and MUST be fields that the oblivious relay resource will remove before forwarding the encapsulated request towards the target, such as the Connection or Proxy-Authorization header fields {{HTTP}}.